|

 Gold

-• Estimates for today’s export sales report for soybeans are between 400k and 950k tons with an average guess of 670k tons.
+• The USDA is scheduled to release its export sales report today and estimates for corn are between 800k tons and 1,150k tons with an average guess of 950k.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.